Spring Garden Revival

 Phone: (781) 925-0900

-Comprehensive Soil Assessment & Amendment Protocols for Hull’s Glacial Till
+Comprehensive Soil Assessment & Amendment Protocols for Hull’s Coastal Plain

-A thorough soil assessment is the foundation of successful horticulture in Hull, where glacial till soils predominate.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
-Hull’s soils are typically acidic (pH 5.5–6.5), while most flowers thrive at pH 6.0–7.0; thus, dolomitic lime is recommended to raise pH and supply magnesium.
-Amendments should include 2–4 inches of compost tilled to 8–10 inches, targeting 5–8% organic matter.
-Site evaluation must consider drainage (clay/silt content), microclimate, and existing vegetation, with baseline conditions documented for future reference.
-Utilize the USDA Web Soil Survey for site-specific data.
+A thorough soil assessment is the foundation of successful horticulture in Hull’s coastal plain, where soils are typically sandy with pockets of clay and silt.
+All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH (usually 5.5–6.5), NPK, organic matter, and micronutrients.
+Most flowering plants require a pH of 6.0–7.0; lime (preferably dolomitic for magnesium) is recommended to raise pH.
+Amend with 2–4 inches of compost, tilled to 8–10 inches, targeting 5–8% organic matter.
+Document baseline conditions, assess drainage using the USDA Web Soil Survey, and consider microclimate and existing vegetation for optimal amendment planning.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources